Hallelujah78/BICodingChallenge/plan.md

 - For the currencies property:
   - currencies in the json references an object with dynamic keys
   - in our responseObject, currencies will be an array of objects
-  - can we take the object referenced by 'EUR', add a property to it, 'icc' for ISO currency code, and set the value of icc to 'EUR', then add it to our array of objects
+  - can we take the object referenced by 'EUR', add a property to it, 'icc' for ISO currency code, and set the value of icc to 'EUR', then add it to our array of objects - yes we can
 - we will NOT bake tooltips or other text into our response from Node to the frontend
 - We will use the SVG version of the file for coatOfArms and flags
   - the file size and the width and height vary a lot for the png and svg version, but the svg version scales and looks good at different resolutions
   - we can use: https://mainfacts.com/media/images/coats_of_arms_small/ge.jpg
   - these files are small, 6.2kb for this, sizes are consistent
 - I will not declare responseObject inside createResponseObject.
 Dithered on this, but decided to leave it in a separate file due to its size.
 Don't know if it's the right decision.
+- For the languages key, I WILL retain the ISO-639-2/T 3-letter language code.
+Originally I was going to dispense with the code and create an array of languages

 # Steps Taken